magicbug/Cloudlog/README.md

 # Cloudlog

+> Important: Currently only accepting PRs on the "station_logbooks" branch this will then become version 2.0 release.

 Cloudlog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere.
 All you need is a web browser and active internet connection.

 Website: [http://www.cloudlog.co.uk](http://www.cloudlog.co.uk)